dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/uilib/typography/numbers.md

 # Numbers

-**How relevan is this?
-Should we say what 'lining' means?
-Should we say that this is specific to Fedra but wiil dnb sans have any number variants?**

 Numbers comes in three variants: `Proportional Lining`, `Tabular Lining` and `Proportional Old Style`.

 The **default lining** is set to `Proportional Lining`, like the CSS class `.dnb-typo-number--lining`.